Ventus-Interactive/MAGE/README.md

 #### Network (module)
 - Global Stat CRUD
-  - leaderboards, etc..
+  - backend for api's like leaderboards, etc..

 - Rooms
   - clients join rooms
-  - rooms allow communication to all room members
+    - members can communicate in and interact with the Room
+  - rooms have rules which are initialized by the host
+    - room rules are propagated to clients
+    - the rules are the shared agreement for the players to stay in sync

 - Worlds
   - worlds are actual running instances of a scene/timeline